Garrett Wayne Smith

-Garrett Wayne Smith (known as Rett Smith; born 1988) is an American singer-songwriter and guitarist.
+Garrett Wayne Smith (known as Rett Smith; born 1988) is an American singer-songwriter, producer and guitarist.

 Sporting career

 Smith competed internationally in alpine skiing in the 2000s, was a Junior Olympic medalist, participated in International Ski Federation races beginning in 2003 and competed in the Nor-Am Cup in 2004-2007.
 However, he was forced to retire from skiing after sustaining multiple injuries.

 Musical career

 After his retirement from skiing Smith moved to Los Angeles and began focusing on songwriting, releasing a demo EP which drew attention.
 Despite never having performed in public before, he made his debut at the House of Blues performing his own works.
 A video of him performing his song "Warmest Winter" brought him to the attention of producer Joe Nicolo, who became his "career guru".
 Smith's first solo EP, Tularosa, produced by Nicolo, was released in 2015.

 Smith moved to Nashville in 2015, where he recorded his second solo EP, Oscuro, which he produced himself.
 He formed a duo called SAENTS with session drummer Daniel Sousa, and they released an eponymous EP produced by Stephen Keech in 2017.